 At ANZ, we are serious about ANZ's purpose - to shape a world where people and communities thrive.
-That's why ANZ strives to create a balanced and a sustainable society in which everyone can take part and build a better life.
-A key way ANZ brings its purpose to life is through placing importance on the wellbeing and safety of all who work for or, visit ANZ.
+Our people are essential to our purpose, and we strive to ensure the wellbeing and safety of all people who work for or visit ANZ.